 - Cut the eggplant in half and scoop out the flesh with a spoon.
 Put the eggplant flesh in a food processor along with the roasted bell pepper, garlic, ¼ cup olive oil, tahini, and lemon juice.
 Pulse the mixture until well combined but still slightly chunky.
 Season the dip with salt and pepper and set aside.

-- Gently flatten out the dough with the palm of your hand and roll it out into a 7 or 8 inch circle.
-Heat 2 tablespoon oil in a saute pan over medium-high heat and cook the pancake until browned.
+- Gently flatten out the dough with the palm of your hand and roll it out into a 7 or 8-inch circle.
+Heat 2 tablespoons oil in a saute pan over medium-high heat and cook the pancake until browned.
 Flip the pancake over and cook until browned, gently pressing down on the pancake with a spatula to evenly fry the pancake.
 Remove from heat and repeat with the remaining pancakes.

 - Cut the pancakes into quarters and sprinkle with chopped parsley and sea salt.
 Serve warm with the roasted eggplant dip.